ElNiak/awesome-formal-verification/README.md

 #### Build Systems and Continuous Integration

 * [LibreCores CI](https://www.librecores.org/static/librecores-ci) - LibreCores CI is a service, which provides Continuous Integration of projects being hosted on LibreCores.
 The objective of the service is to improve the contributor experience and to increase trust to projects by providing automated testing and health metrics of the projects.
 * [FuseSoc](https://github.com/olofk/fusesoc) - FuseSoC is an award-winning package manager and a set of build tools for HDL (Hardware Description Language) code.
-Its main purpose is to increase reuse of IP (Intellectual Property) cores and be an aid for creating, building and simulating SoC solutions
+Its main purpose is to increase reuse of IP (Intellectual Property) cores and be an aid for creating, building and simulating SoC solutions.

 #### Test / Program / Code Generators